 The fuel is burnt over the grate such that flue gases will be produced.
 These are naturally circulated over the water tubes.
 The heat of flue gases is transmitted to the water flowing inside the tubes.
 The water is sent into the tubes from the lower head whose density is higher as the water gets heated its density becomes lower and travels upwards to the upward header.
 The evaporated water is converted into steam which is sent into the shell.

 This boiler has a horizontal shell at the top and the water tubes are inclined at a particular angle.
 The feed water is fed to these inclined tubes.
 As the fuel is burnt in the burning area, heat is generated along with the flue gases.
 The flue gases will spread all over the surroundings.
-In order to increase the efficiency and steam production baffle plates are used which increase the spread of flue gases all over such that more steam will be produced.
+To increase the efficiency and steam production baffle plates are used which increases the spread of flue gases all over such that more steam will be produced.

 If the steam produced is not sufficient then we can superheat by using a super-heater.
 The steam is re-circulated in the area surrounded by flue gases to increase the temperature.
 The steam production is around 20 – 40 tons/hr and pressure 11- 17 bar.